What Is a Wrongful Death Lawsuit?

 Intentional Act

-One of the most egregious examples of a wrongful death case is an intentional act that resulted in the death of someone else.
+One of the most egregious examples of a wrongful death case is an intentional act that resulted in someone else’s death.
 When we discuss this situation, we are typically talking about murder.

-If someone commits an intentional act and kills somebody else, they should face justice not only in the criminal justice system, but also in the civil justice system.
-An intentional act of violence that results in the death of someone else should certainly be considered a wrongful death.
+If someone commits an intentional act and kills somebody else, they should face justice not only in the criminal justice system but also in the civil justice system.
+A deliberate act of violence resulting in someone else’s death should undoubtedly be considered wrongful.

 Negligence or Accidental

 This type of negligence should certainly be viewed as criminal, but it can also qualify as a wrongful death situation.
-You may be able to file a wrongful death case as a result.
+You may file a wrongful death suit as a result.

 Malpractice

-Finally, malpractice could also result in the death of someone else, leading to a wrongful death claim.
-When you go to the doctor, you expect him or her to do everything he or she can to take care of you.
+Finally, malpractice could result in someone else’s death, leading to wrongful death claims.
+When seeing a doctor, you expect him to do everything he can to care for you.
 While the overwhelming majority of doctors are exceptional human beings who will do anything to help their patients, there are situations where malpractice could result in an avoidable death.

-We would be happy to review your case to see if medical malpractice has resulted in a wrongful death situation.
-The sooner you reach out to us, the easier it will be to advocate for your rights.
+Your wrongful death lawyer would happily review your case to see if medical malpractice resulted in a wrongful death.
+The sooner you reach out, the easier it will be to advocate for your rights.

 Who Can File Wrongful Death Lawsuits?

 In the state of Utah, there are only a few people who can file a wrongful death lawsuit on behalf of someone who has passed away.
-First, if you are the heir of someone who has passed away as a result of a wrongful death, you may be able to file a wrongful death lawsuit against the responsible party.
+First, if you are the heir of someone who has passed away due to a wrongful death, you may file a wrongful death lawsuit against the liable party.

-Or, if you have been named as a representative of the estate of someone who has passed away, you may be able to file a wrongful death lawsuit on behalf of the estate.
-We would be happy to review your situation to see if you are eligible to file a wrongful death case in Utah.
+If you got named as a representative of the deceased person’s estate, you might file a wrongful death lawsuit on behalf of the estate.
+Your attorney would happily review your situation to check if you can file a wrongful death case in Utah.

 How Can You Prove a Wrongful Death Case?

-Even though you may think you have a wrongful death claim in front of you, you need to prove that the defendant was responsible.
-Knowing something bad happened and proving someone else was responsible for that act are totally different scenarios.
+Even though you may think you have a wrongful death claim, you must prove that the defendant was responsible.
+Knowing something terrible happened and proving someone else was responsible for that act are different scenarios.

 There are several elements you must have to prove wrongful death.
-The steps you need to follow in your wrongful death suit include:
+The steps you need to follow in your wrongful death suit include the following:

 Hire an Experienced Attorney in Wrongful Death Lawsuits

-First, you need to hire an attorney who has experience handling wrongful death lawsuits and wrongful death settlements.
-This is a unique area of the law, and not every attorney has the training and experience necessary to pursue wrongful deaths on behalf of family members properly.
+First, you must hire an attorney with experience handling wrongful death lawsuits and settlements.
+It is a unique area of the law, and not every attorney has the training and experience to pursue wrongful deaths on behalf of family members properly.

-Our wrongful death attorneys have represented countless individuals and families over the years, and we understand what it takes to win a wrongful death lawsuit in court.
+An experienced wrongful death attorney has represented countless individuals and families and understands what it takes to win a wrongful death lawsuit in court.

 Prove That the Defendant Was Negligent

-After you file a wrongful death claim, you need to prove that the defendant was negligent.
+After filing a wrongful death claim, you must prove the defendant was negligent.
 Just because someone died unnecessarily doesn’t mean that the defendant was responsible.
-You will need to show that either the defendant committed an intentional act of violence that resulted in the death of your loved one, or you will need to show that the defendant was somehow negligent.
+You will need to show that the defendant committed an intentional act of violence resulting in the death of your loved one, or you will need to show that the defendant was somehow negligent.

-For the defendant to have been negligent, you need to prove that he or she had a duty of care toward your loved one that he or she somehow violated.
-We understand what it takes to meet this burden of proof.
+For the defendant to have been negligent, you need to prove that he had a duty of care toward your loved one that he somehow violated.

 Show That the Negligence Resulted in the Victim’s Death